Advisory Committees at MDH

 Advise the Minnesota Department of Health (MDH) on identified priorities for making the National Diabetes Prevention Program (DPP) available and accessible to those with prediabetes or who are at risk for type 2 diabetes statewide, including improving the delivery and payment systems for the National DPP.
 The Advisory Committee will also connect to and integrate with existing efforts to improve diabetes management in Minnesota, in order to address the needs of people with diabetes.

 Minnesota Diabetes Surveillance and Data Review Subcommittee

-Advise the Minnesota Diabetes Program (MDP) on surveillance activities and on specific MDP projects.
+Advise the Diabetes and Health Behavior Research Unit on surveillance activities and on specific unit data collection and program evaluation projects.